Govt yields to international pressure on IPP: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Reacting to the federal government’s refusal to complete the Iran-Pakistan Pipeline project, Chairman Pakistan People’s Party (PPP) Bilawal Bhutto Zardari Saturday said once again the federal government had yielded to the international pressure.
+ISLAMABAD: Reacting to the federal government’s refusal to complete the Iran-Pakistan Pipeline project, Chairman Pakistan People’s Party (PPP) Bilawal Bhutto Zardari on Saturday said once again the federal government has yielded to the international pressure.

 In his twitter account, Bilawal said, “Once again the federal government has bowed before international pressure & isn’t completing Iran-Pakistan Gas pipeline project.
 PPP initiated this project at height of international sanctions because we put Pakistan first.
 People pay price of leader’s weakness in expensive gas bills.”